ezio647/Gitcommands/README.md

 $ git remote add origin
 $ git push -u origin master

-# hash sentence inside quotes
+# hash sentence inside quotes.
 '''
 # When you want to add the file from directory to online repository